rmusser01/BloodHound-Investigator/Planned_Improvements.md

 Improvements according to Claude Sonnet

 ```
-Code Organization:

-Consider splitting the main file (BloodHound-Investigator-Backend.py) into multiple modules for better organization and maintainability.
-Implement a proper MVC (Model-View-Controller) or similar architecture to separate concerns.

-Security:

-Avoid hardcoding database credentials.
-Use environment variables or a secure configuration management system.
-Implement proper input validation and sanitization, especially for user inputs in the Gradio interface.

 Performance:

 The relationship graph building function processes emails in batches, which is good, but consider implementing more efficient algorithms for large-scale data.